s-fuerst/Vahana.jl/README.md

-Vahana is a high-performance, agent-based modelling library developed in Julia, specifically (but not only) designed for large-scale simulations of complex social network.
+Vahana is a high-performance, agent-based modelling library developed in Julia, specifically (but not only) designed for large-scale simulations of complex social networks.
 It leverages the power of Graph Dynamical Systems, coupled with advanced parallel computing methodologies, to provide a robust framework for the exploration of network-based systems.